acm-uiuc/til/_til/ruby/destructuring-arrays-in-blocks.md

+---
-# Destructuring Arrays In Blocks
+title: Destructuring Arrays In Blocks
+category: ruby
+---

 If I am iterating over a collection of arrays (let's say tuples) and I want to access the values of those arrays within the iteration block, I may do